 An Aperol Spritz is a superb alternative if you're looking for a fruity but not overly sweet drink.
 The recipe contains bittersweet Aperol, Prosecco spumante, and chilled soda water.

-Who should order it: People who want a light and refreshing drink that's not overly sweet.
+Who should order it: People who want a mildly boozy, refreshing drink with a touch of fruit that's not overly sweet.

-It may not sound like a classy choice, but the Pornstar Martini is one of the best fruity drinks to order at a bar.
-You'll get a Vodka-based sour cocktail, made with fresh passion fruit juice and Passoa (passion fruit liqueur), served along a Prosecco shot.
+It may not sound classy and elegant, but the Porn Star Martini is one of the best fruity drinks to order at a bar.

-Who should order it: Lovers of sweet and sour cocktails.
+Who should order it: Lovers of sweet and sour fruity cocktails.

-Fresh juice from passion fruits, limes, pineapples, and oranges is mixed with white and dark Rum.
-Sometimes, Overproof Rum is added for extra complexity.
+Fresh juice from passion fruits, limes, pineapples, and oranges is mixed with white and dark rum.
+Some recipes call for overproof rum for extra complexity.

-Who should order it: People that like Rum and/or Tiki cocktails.
+Who should order it: People with a preference for rum or Tiki Cocktails.

-Another Tiki cocktail that's always a good choice is the Mai Tai.
+Another Tiki Drink that's always a good choice is the Mai Tai.
 This tropical cocktail tastes like a holiday in a glass.
-The drink is based on White Rum, Curacao, lime juice, and orgeat syrup with a float of aged Rum.
+The drink is based on rum, Curacao, lime juice, and orgeat syrup.

 A proper Mai Tai is only shaken shortly with crushed ice and then dirt-dumped into a cocktail glass.
-Topped with dark Rum and garnished with fresh mint, this Tiki drink is a brilliant fruity cocktail.
+Topped with dark rum and garnished with fresh mint, it is a sensational option when you crave a fruity, grown-up cocktail.

 Who should order it: People who prefer fruity yet boozy drinks that aren't overly sweet.

-If you're looking for an orange-forward drink, the Harvey Wallbanger is a great choice.
-This twist on a regular Screwdriver is made with Vodka, Galliano, and fresh orange juice.
+If you're looking for an orange-forward drink, the Harvey Wallbanger Cocktail is a great choice.
+This twist on a Screwdriver is made with vodka, Galliano, and fresh orange juice.

 It's easy to make and tastes just like an orange creamsicle.
-It was super popular in the 1970s but is still a regular serving in bars.
+It was super popular in the 1970s and today is still a frequent serving in bars.

 Who should order it: People that look for an orange-flavored cocktail that's more complex than a Screwdriver.